donny-nguyen/donny-nguyen.github.io/_posts/2024-10-31-asynchronous-operations.md

 - **Promises**: Improve readability and allow chaining, but can still become complex with multiple `.then()` calls.
 - **Async/Await**: Offers the best readability and maintainability for handling asynchronous code and makes it appear synchronous, though it requires understanding promises.

-Choosing between these approaches depends on the complexity and structure of the asynchronous tasks you're handling, with `async`/`await` typically preferred for its readability and ease of debugging.
+Choosing between these approaches depends on the complexity and structure of the asynchronous tasks we're handling, with `async`/`await` typically preferred for its readability and ease of debugging.